contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Code hooks can now be stored in variables and printed in the passage.
 This means that instead of storing long strings containing large amounts of markup that doesn't get highlighted in the syntax highlighter, you can instead store code hooks.
 Using a code hook in this way also signals (to anyone reading the code) what its purpose is for (to be displayed in the passage).
  * `(dialog:)`, `(confirm:)`, `(prompt:)`, `(replace-with:)`, `(append-with:)` and `(prepend-with)` have been altered to permit code hooks in place of the message string value.
  * Also, code hooks can be converted into strings using `(str:)`.
  * `true` and `false` are now case-insensitive.
-This fixes an inconsistencty between the syntax highlighter (which until now showed different-cased keywords like `TRUE` and `FALSE` as valid) as well as fixes an inconsistency with other keywords, such as datatypes (which were already case-insensitive, such as `INT`).
+This fixes an inconsistency between the syntax highlighter (which until now showed different-cased keywords like `TRUE` and `FALSE` as valid) as well as fixes an inconsistency with other keywords, such as datatypes (which were already case-insensitive, such as `INT`).
  * `(shuffled:)` and `(sorted:)` now accept 1 or 0 values without causing an error.
 This is to make it easier to sort or shuffle arrays (by spreading `...` them into these macros) without needing to care how many items the arrays contain.
  * `(sorted:)` may now accept any kind of data (not just strings and numbers) and may now be given an optional 'via' lambda, which is used to translate the values into strings or numbers, whereupon they are sorted *as if* they were those translated values.
 This can be used to sort values in a broad variety of ways. `(sorted: via its name, ...$creatures)` sorts the datamaps in the array stored in $creatures by their "name" values, for instance.
  * You may now give one or zero values after the rotation number to `(rotated:)` - for instance, `(rotated: 2, ...$arr)` will no longer make an error if $arr is empty.